 We all know change is going to happen and that we can’t stop it.
 All change requires some adjustment, even good change.
 Our real problems happen when we resist change instead of flowing with it.
 So don’t resist change, accept it.

-What changes have you been through lately?
+What transitions and changes have you been through lately?
 What helped you cope?